Home

 Space Island Group

-This project is investigating the re-use of Space Shuttle external tanks to build a commercial space station that could serve as a hotel for tourists as well as for scientific applications.
-The group's advisors includes NASA and aerospace industry leaders as well as Arthur C. Clarke.
+This project wanted to use of Space Shuttle external tanks to build a commercial space station that could serve as a hotel for tourists as well as for scientific applications.
+The group's advisors included NASA and aerospace industry leaders.

 See their information pages for more details and graphics about the design of their station.